torquebox/torquebox.org/development/1x/releasing.md

     git push release :1.1.2

-Ensure that the `master` branch has the contents you wish to release.
+Ensure that the `1x-dev` branch has the contents you wish to release.
 Using the `-f` flag to force is allowed in this case, since the **torquebox-release** repository is not a public-facing human-cloneable repository.

-    git push release master -f
+    git push release 1x-dev -f

 # Pre-flight build